-The command to restart the DFM Admin Console Server container is as follows dfm start dfm-console
+The command to restart the DFM Admin Console Server container is as follows

+'''

+dfm start dfm-console

+'''

 To make sure that the DFM Admin Console container is in a healthy state, run the following command.
-It maytake some time until its state is healthy.
+It may take some time until its state is healthy.

-docker ps -a

-docker ps -a CONTAINER ID ~ STATUS ~ NAMES

-~~ e92be16ye8bc ~~ \$ Up 18 seconds (health: starting) ) dfm-console
+~ e92be16ye8bc Up 18 seconds (health: starting) dfm-console

-docker ps -a CONTAINER ID ~ STATUS ~ NAMES

-~~ e92be16ye8bc ~~ \$ Up 3 minutes (healthy) dfm-console
+~ e92be16ye8bc Up 3 minutes (healthy) dfm-console '''